RapidCoders/Coding-Practice/DAY_33/README.md

 # Q.1 Given an array of integers, find the majority element.
 The majority element is the element that appears more than ⌊n/2⌋ times.
-Write a function majorityElement to find the majority element.
+Write a function to find the majority element.
 You may assume that the array is non-empty and the majority element always exists in the array.
 ```
 Input: [3, 3, 4, 2, 4, 4, 2, 4, 4]
 Output: 4